 When someone with dementia behaves in an unusual way, you may feel upset.
 Take a moment to remember:

-Dementia patients face real problems: Dementia occurs because the person’s brain has been harmed by a disease.
-The patient faces problems in understanding the environment, doing things, and communicating.
+Persons with dementia face real problems: Dementia occurs because the person’s brain has been harmed by a disease.
+The person faces problems in understanding the environment, doing things, and communicating.

-- The behavior is the result of the patient’s cognitive problems, surroundings, activities, and interactions: You may be expecting more than what the patient can do.
-Your expectations and interactions may affect the patient.
+- The behavior is the result of the person’s cognitive problems, surroundings, activities, and interactions: You may be expecting more than what the person can do.
+Your expectations and interactions may affect the person.
 Examine the situation honestly and change accordingly.

-- You can try to understand the patient: You are in a position to use your knowledge and abilities to understand the behavior.
-Do not expect the patient to understand things as well as you can, because the patient is already facing problems.
+- You can try to understand the person: You are in a position to use your knowledge and abilities to understand the behavior.
+Do not expect the person to understand things as well as you can, because the person is already facing problems.

 Once you calm down, you can think about the behavior and try to understand why it happened.
 Think about whether it can be harmful.
 Consider whether you need to do something to reduce it in the future.
 An approach for understanding and acting is given below.